The following programs help low income people with coverage for medical bills.

 Medical Assistance (MA) is the largest of Minnesota's publicly funded health care programs, providing coverage for an average of more than 600,000 people each month.
 Currently, more than half of those are children and families; the remaining are people 65 or older and people who have disabilities.

-People apply for MA through their local County human services offices.
+People apply for MA through their local County human services offices, or you may apply for Health Care coverage on the state's Health Care Exchange website at MNSure.org.
 More than 2-thirds of those enrolled receive all their health care through health plans.
 The remaining get care on a fee-for-service basis, under which providers bill the State directly for service provided.

 MA is Minnesota's Medicaid program.
 It is jointly funded with State and Federal funds.
 The Minnesota Department of Human Services oversees the program statewide.
 The Federal Centers for Medicare and Medicaid Services oversees Medicaid nationally.